Slow Cooker French Toast

 - Lightly coat the inside of your slow cooker with olive oil.

 - Put the cubed bread into the slow cooker.
 Sprinkle the chopped dates over the bread.

 - Crack the eggs into a mixing bowl and whisk until blended.
 Add the milk, maple syrup, sugar, cinnamon, nutmeg, and vanilla and whisk until smooth.

 - Pour the egg mixture over the bread and dunk the bread into the eggs to coat it a bit.
 The bread will bob back to the surface.

 - Put on the slow cooker lid, turn to high, and cook for 2 1/2 hours.

 - Serve with generous amounts of your favorite fresh fruit along with maple syrup, jam and/or plain yogurt.

-This recipe is adapted from the Slow Cooker French Toast Casserole recipe on the blog the Zen of Slow Cooking.
-Follow this this link to watch a video of the recipe coming together in the Zen kitchen.
+This recipe is adapted from the Slow Cooker French Toast Casserole recipe on from the Zen of Slow Cooking.